 In Demon Knight this is one of the only ways to kill a demon, the other being to use the blood in the Key.
 This only works on weaker demons though — the Collector is only mildly annoyed after Jeryline stabs him in the eye.
 Splashing the special blood into his eyes does the trick.

-What the human snipers does exactly against several Decepticons in Transformers: Dark Of The Moon during the climatic battle in Chicago, allowing NEST to take down a couple of them without Autobot aid.
+What the human snipers do exactly against several Decepticons in Transformers: Dark of the Moon during the climatic battle in Chicago, allowing NEST to take down a couple of them without Autobot aid.
 It's not just the Decepticon mooks that fall victim to this.
 Starscream is killed by having his eyes taken out and a grenade dropped inside his head through one of his now-empty eyesockets.

 Pacific Rim.
 After the Jaegers Striker Eureka is immobilised, the two surviving pilots climb out onto its hull and take potshots at the Kaiju's eyes with flare guns because it's the only weapon they've got left.
 The creature has six eyes though, and getting hit in one only pisses it off.

 While not a fatal move in itself, Harry is greatly aided at the end of the second book, The Chamber of Secrets, when the basilisk he is facing gets its eyes plucked out, rendering it unable to use its One-Hit Kill (and even still petrifying when reflected) gaze.

 Ender's Game: How Ender finally gets past the Giant's Drink in the fantasy game.
 This is homaged in Kingdom of Loathing.
 The Giant now wears a steel-reinforced eyepatch.

 In A Horse and his Boy, the Hermit (remotely watching a battle) observes that one of the Narnian Giants is down, "shot through the eye, I suppose."